 There was no better smart button than the original Flic – until now, with the Flic 2 Hub.
 You get the same features as previously, but the new buttons have better range and performance, and battery life is doubled.
-Looking to the future, the Flic 2 Hub will support Apple HomeKit, further extending the smart button system’s potential.
+Now, the Flic 2 Hub supports Apple HomeKit, further extending the smart button system’s potential.
 If you’re looking for manual control over your smart home the Flic 2 Hub should be high on your shopping list.

 - Excellent performance